 This project will deliver a specialist legal program for sex workers in Victoria, helping them understand their rights, protections and entitlements.
 The focus will be on providing accessible and accurate information about decriminalisation, as well as timely legal advice, referrals and representation on other legal matters, including employment, discrimination, consumer, tenancy and victims of crime assistance.

 Meeting the civil law needs of at risk young people

 This project is a partnership with Barwon Child Youth and Family and The Geelong Project to design and pilot an early intervention program aimed at addressing the civil law needs of young people who are at risk of leaving school or becoming homeless.
 It will also develop online resources for youth workers and establish a statewide working group to promote innovative, evidence-based approaches for keeping disengaged young people out of the justice system.

 Leveraging DSPHelp to address Centrelink overpayments

 Social Security Rights Victoria

-More information on the above grants are available from the Grants Program Administrator.
+More information about our 2022 grants is available from the Grants Program.